 The holders of common stock vote together as a single class on all matters.
 Holders of shares of common stock are entitled to vote for the election of directors.
 Directors may be removed from office, only for cause, by the affirmative vote of stockholders entitled to cast not less than two-thirds of the votes entitled to be cast generally in the election of directors.
-Vacancies on the board of directors resulting from death, resignation, removal or otherwise and newly created directorships resulting from any increase in the number of directors may be filled only by a majority of the directors then in office (although less than a quorum).
+Vacancies on the board of directors resulting from death, resignation, removal or otherwise and newly created directors then in office (although less than a quorum).
 Any such director elected to fill a vacancy will serve for the remainder of the full term of the class in which such vacancy occurred and until his or her successor is elected and qualifies or until his or her earlier death, resignation or removal.